 Talk to the Lender First

 If you run into trouble repaying your loan, talk to the lender as soon as possible.
-Don't procrastinate, as you lose options if you default first.
-For example, borrowers who default lose eligibility for deferments and forbearances.
-(Technically a borrower in default does not lose eligibility for forbearances, but in practice defaulted borrowers are unable to obtain a forbearance.)
+Don't procrastinate, as you lose deferment and forbearance options if you default first.

 Lenders have very strong powers to collect defaulted loans, such as garnisheeing up to 15% of your take-home pay, offsetting part of your Social Security benefits, seizing your federal and state income tax refunds and preventing renewal of professional licenses.
-They will get your money one way or the other even if you don't talk to them.
 Failure to pay your loans on time will be reported to the national credit reporting agencies.
-This will hurt your credit scores and make it more difficult to get other types of consumer debt in the future, such as credit cards, auto loans and mortgages.

 Solutions for Short-Term Income Deficits

 The main difference between a deferment and a forbearance has to do with the treatment of interest on subsidized Federal Stafford loans.
 During a deferment, the federal government pays the interest on subsidized Federal Stafford loans, Federal Perkins loans and on the portion of a consolidation loan that paid off a subsidized Federal Stafford loan.
-(Consolidating a Federal Perkins loan, unfortunately, causes the borrower to lose the subsidized interest benefit.)
-The borrower remains responsible for the interest on an unsubsidized Federal Stafford loan and Federal PLUS loan.
-During a forbearance the borrower is responsible for the interest on all loans, including subsidized Federal Stafford and Federal Perkins loans.
-The interest continues to accrue and is capitalized, meaning that it is added to the loan balance.
-This causes the loan balance to grow larger and larger.
+However, during a forbearance the borrower is responsible for the interest on all loans, including subsidized Federal Stafford and Federal Perkins loans.

 To apply for a deferment or forbearance, contact the lender who currently holds your loans.